inverno-io/inverno-core/doc/reference-guide.md

 In order to understand how this works, you could imagine that each bean exposes multiple sockets and that multiple wires leave the bean, as many as necessary.
 After creating and initializing bean instances, the module has to plug these wires into compatible sockets.
 The type of the wire, which is the type of the bean, must match the type of the socket, which is the type of the dependency defined in the bean.

-The result is modeled in a graph of beans built at compile time by the Inverno compiler which checks that it is a directed acyclic graph (ie. there's no cycles in the graph) and that there is a plug in each required socket.
+The result is modeled in a graph of beans built at compile time by the Inverno compiler which checks that it is a directed acyclic graph (i.e. there's no cycles in the graph) and that there is a plug in each required socket.
 If everything is correct, a module class implementing the graph is created.

 > Dependency injection is validated and fully determined at compile time, the module class just instantiates and injects beans in a predetermined order without having to worry about missing dependencies or dependency cycles amongst others.